-Transparent and enforceable governance
+2.1 Transparent and enforceable governance

 Traditionally, public permissionless blockchain-based systems have not had any formalized governance mechanism.
-In Bitcoin and Ethereum, for example, the rules of the system are defined by the code that is run by the majority of miners.
 There is no defined set of rules on how decisions about the future of the network are made, and the systems have evolved organically based on unstructured, informal and often chaotic processes.